adi3/robotics-workshop-guide/content/6 Deploy Application/2_connect_to_robot.md

 pre = "2. "
 +++

-...register as new user...
+# Connect to remote robot

+Only one user may connect to a robot at a time.

+---

+...select your own team's robot...

 ...start session...

 ...start camera...

-run bartender stripped down (sleep -> home -> sleep) script to test
+run random_dance stripped down (sleep -> home -> sleep) script to test